2018 HONDURAS MISSION TRIP: SEPTEMBER 22-29, 2018

 September 22, 2017

 Join us for our Commissioning Mass at 9:00 AM, Friday, September 22nd.
 The Mission Team will receive a special blessing as our parish family sends us off on our mission trip.
+Meet in St. Teresa Center after Mass to help with final packing.

 Mission trip to Honduras